Pembrokeshire College, Merlins Bridge, Haverfordwest, Pembrokeshire, SA61 1SZ

 • Each application is considered on individual merit

-• Entry is subject to attending a course information session or informal interview
+• Entry is subject to attending a course meeting or informal interview

 • Successful completion of relevant Level 2 programme with a merit grade or above in addition to a successful decision from progression board meeting